 - Lion Forge – A comics and graphic novel publisher owned by Oni Press, bought in a controversial acquisition in 2019.
 Their focus includes diverse creators and stories.

-- Myriad – An imprint of Vault Comics dedicated to publishing middle-grade and YA comics.
+- Myriad – An imprint of Vault Comics dedicated to publishing YA comics.